 A new Microsoft App & Game Limit tool that addresses a child’s screen time has been designed to help families work together to develop healthy digital habits.
+To actually take care of health, pop over to these guys and get information.

 The new tool is an evolution of an existing one that allows parents to create Microsoft accounts for their children and set device limits on platforms like Windows 10 PC and Xbox One.
 Rolling out as a preview release, the new screen time tool now can be applied to specific games and apps across those platforms alongside Android devices using the Microsoft Launcher app.